 Contact A Georgia Workers’ Compensation Attorney Now To File Your Claim

-If you have been injured on the job, your first step should be to seek medical attention, and then .
-You can also call Hasner Law in Atlanta at 678-888-HURT (4878) or contact Hasner Law’s Savannah office at 912-234-2334.
+If you have been injured on the job, your first step should be to seek medical attention and then contact the workers’ compensation experts at Hasner Law PC.

 For more information, please contact the Atlanta workers’ compensation law firm of Hasner Law P.C. at our nearest location to schedule a free consultation today.